Collaborative Ambulatory Research Network (CARN)

 The CARN is comprised of a group of practicing ACOG Fellows who voluntarily participate in survey research on ambulatory care issues affecting Fellows of The American College of Obstetricians and Gynecologists (ACOG) and their patients.
-Information from the studies is used to develop better informed educational strategies, and to disseminate information to physicians in those areas in which a knowledge deficit is apparent.
+Information from these studies is used to develop better informed educational strategies, and to disseminate information to physicians in those areas in which a knowledge deficit is apparent.
 Additionally, we submit the findings of each survey study, in article form, to a peer-review journal for publication.

-Mailed questionnaire survey studies cover a variety of topics pertaining to perinatal health care.
+Electronic and mailed questionnaire survey studies cover a variety of topics pertaining to perinatal health care.
 Our goals include examining and describing existing obstetrician/gynecologist knowledge, practices, and educational needs.
 CARN surveys generate a base of normative data on various issues.
 In addition to papers derived from questionnaire survey data, we also publish review papers and other articles.
 CARN surveys are conducted in collaboration with experts from various disciplines, including clinical medicine, academic medicine, mental health, public health, the decision sciences and basic laboratory-based science research.

-Over 95 studies have been completed from 1997 to 2012 on topics including: depression, anxiety, obesity, hormone therapy, fetal alcohol syndrome, spina bifida, post term pregnancy, food borne diseases (such as Listeriosis and Toxoplasma gondii), cystic fibrosis, thyroid disorder, cesarean delivery, multiple pregnancy, diabetes, hepatitis C virus, HIV, interactions with the pharmaceutical industry, and professional practice topics (such as liability, workload, continuing professional development, duty hours).
+Over 140 studies have been completed from 1997 to 2015 on topics including: depression, anxiety, obesity, hormone therapy, fetal alcohol syndrome, spina bifida, post term pregnancy, food borne diseases (such as Listeriosis and Toxoplasma gondii), cystic fibrosis, thyroid disorder, cesarean delivery, multiple pregnancy, diabetes, hepatitis C virus, HIV, interactions with the pharmaceutical industry, and professional practice topics (such as liability, workload, continuing professional development, duty hours).